Stuff I've learned along the way

 );

-Now you can read/write the security descriptor using the CommonSecurityDescriptor
+Now you can read/write the security descriptor using the ActiveDirectorySecurity

 object.
-You’ll likely want to work with the DiscretionaryAcl
+You’ll likely want to use the GetAccessRules

 If you plan on updating the value, you need to get it back into a byte[]